bobvork/Chiara/readme.md

 * The date is currently in European format (Day-Month), and is very small.
 I Like it this way, but I might add more options in the future.

-I will upload a mockup or picture soon.

 ## Installation instructions